MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 > [!TIP]
 > You can check the current workspace with the command `az quantum workspace show -o table`.

-1. In your quantum workspace, there are different targets available from the providers that you added when you created the workspace.
+1. In your Azure Quantum workspace, there are different targets available from the providers that you added when you created the workspace.
 You can display a list of all the available targets with the command `az quantum target list -o table`: